-Not a cleaning fan?
-We hear you.
+Not a big fan of cleaning?
+We're going to guess that even Marie Kondo would quiver if she saw how much junk and gunk you’ve let build up over the last few months.
+If it's time to cut through the clutter and do some deep cleaning, we've got a somewhat painless plan for even the laziest among us.
 While you can't banish the dust bunnies with a Jedi mind trick, you can make the process a whole lot easier with this two-step spring cleaning guide.
 First, you've got to get your head in the game by doing a little pre-cleaning prep, and then get straight on what to buy (and not), where to start first and how to get organized to spring clean in record time.
-Ready, set go!
+Ready, set, go!

 Step 1: Get Mentally Prepared to Clean

 - Visualize your ideal setup.
 Before dumping everything in your closet into a big pile on the floor, take a minute to visualize how you’d like your living space to look, says Clare Kumar, a professional organizer and productivity consultant in Toronto.
 “Getting clear on what that is a really important place to start,” she says.
 Once you know how you want to set up your space, you’ll more easily be able to decide what you need in terms of storage and tools, says Kumar.

 - Ban “clutter” from your vocabulary.
 Words like decluttering and purging have a negative connotation, which can devalue your stuff, says Kumar.
 “I’d rather think of editing or curating to get really excited about what you’re going to keep and feel comfortable with getting rid of what’s not going to serve you.”
 We call this step "Marie Kondo lite."